AdelAg94/competition-sager/README.md

  </li>
  </ol>

- <h3>Here you will list of participants for test to login, any one if you don't want you can register for a new user </h3>
+ <h3>Here you will see a list of participants/users for test to login, any one if you don't want you can register for a new user </h3>
  <table>
   <tr>
     <th>username</th>